cowrie/cowrie/docs/graylog/README.rst

 How to send Cowrie output to Graylog
 ####################################

-This guide describes how to configure send cowrie outputs to graylog via syslog and http gelf input.
+This guide describes how to send Cowrie output to Graylog, either via syslog or via a GELF HTTP input.

 Prerequisites
 *************